GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-19 20:01:30 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-19 20:11:02 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 27.88 °C
-Condition: thunderstorm
+Condition: haze